goshiphq/goship-cms/content/blog/palletizing-ltl-freight-everything-you-need-to-know.md

 ---
-keywords: palletized, how to palletize freight, how to palletize shipping, palletizing, shipping costs, palletizing LTL freight, pallets
+keywords: palletized, how to palletize freight, how to palletize shipping, palletizing LTL freight, shipping pallets
 author: GoShip Admin
 title: "Palletizing LTL Freight: Everything You Need to Know"
 intro: Palletizing LTL freight can help reduce overall shipping costs, since a